Abhishikthpaul/TravelTally/README.md

 ## Acknowledgements

-- This project was done as a part of the CS50x course
+- This project was done as a part of the CS50x course.
 - Many thanks to Prof. David Jay Malan who taught the course so well!

 ## Contact